react-tourlight

 Set up react-tourlight with Next.js App Router, including client component wrappers and SSR considerations.

 react-tourlight is a client-side library that uses browser APIs (MutationObserver, document.querySelector, inert).
-In Next.js App Router, you need to mark the provider as a Client Component.

 App Router setup

-1. Create a client wrapper
+1. (Optional) Create a client wrapper

 Create a SpotlightWrapper component marked with 'use client':